About me

 Experience & Qualifications

 Besides my work as a therapist, I am a trained Yoga, Taoist, and Meditation teacher.
-I regularly lead group classes and workshops focused on healing trauma and supporting survivors of domestic and sexual abuse.
+I regularly lead group classes and workshops focused on Somatic healing from trauma and supporting survivors of domestic and sexual abuse.

 While I primarily practice Integrative talking therapy, I also incorporate:

-Mindfulness and breathwork
+- Mindfulness and breathwork

-Therapeutic yoga and movement
+- Therapeutic Somatic yoga and movement practices

-Compassion-based exercises
+- Compassion-based exercises

-This whole-body approach helps build a toolkit for long-term well-being.
+- This whole-body approach helps build a toolkit for long-term well-being.

 Next Steps